How do I set up SAML for my Merge Organization?

 You will need to create a new integration within the OneLogin portal and configure the below:

-Log in to the OneLogin Admin Dashboard, and hover over Applications tab and Click Applications > click in the top right the Add Apps button.
+Log in to the OneLogin Admin Dashboard, hover over the Applications tab, and click Applications > Add Apps in the top right.

 Search for SAML, and select SAML Test Connector (IdP w/attr).